Activities in the Fiji Islands

 You won't find your Gucci and gadgets in Fiji, but avid shoppers will relish some great value clothes shops in both Nadi and Suva.
 Prices are really cheap, and several big Australian brands manufacture in the country using cheap skilled labour.
 Flowery "Bula" shirts and sarongs are ideal for the climate and you can find good quality shirts, dresses and colourful Indian sarees.
 Fijians are also pretty apt craftspeople and you can find some nice souvenir carvings in the boutique shops with kava bowls and war clubs a popular item.
 Local villagers often set up craft stalls in and around resorts and along the beach and although there's plenty of crass items on sale (often imported from Asia), you'll also find some good genuine local art at a very reasonable price - be careful though what you buy as many craft items especially shells have a negative impact on the local environment.

-If you have a few hours spare then you must visit a local produce market.
-These are at their best on Saturday mornings with Lautoka and Suva being the largest, but the smaller towns like Ba and Nausori being the friendliest and most photogenic.
+If you have a few hours spare then you must visit a local fresh produce market.
+These are at their best and busiest on Saturday mornings with Lautoka and Suva being the largest, but the smaller towns like Tavua and Nausori being the friendliest and most photogenic.
+The tourist town of Nadi has two farmer markets which are oprn daily except Sunday: one in the main town which is very colourful and a smaller one in Namaka.

 Much of the craft that is reproduced for the tourist market is done so in local villages by those who learned the skills as a child from their parents and grandparents.
 Some of the smart boutique shops have secured exclusive rights to a few of these gifted crafts people.
 If you're not looking for the most elaborate of items, try the local craft markets where locals rent stalls to sell their home-made goods.
 Go with an open mind, these people are used to selling to tourists and will mark the price high.Unfortunately many of the town shops sell very tacky and not very well made wooden handicrafts, some even made in Asia.
 It is always best to source handicrafts from the resort boutique shop as these are usually provided by the local village and authentic.